Proofreading FAQs

 • Don't proofreaders just use AI and spellcheckers?

-However, these are simply tools to help with an otherwise human-focused task (just as an electrician will use wire cutters, he will still use his knowledge and skill to know which wires to cut and when).
+Using AI is becoming increasingly common in business writing; however, these are simply tools to help with an otherwise human-focused task.
+You may even find that you get overwhelmed trying to make judgements about all the options generative AI offers you.
+Part of my job and expertise is in making those decisions quickly and precisely that works best for your specific document (just as an electrician will use wire cutters, he will still use his knowledge and skill to know which wires to cut and when).

 Note that I will not upload your work to an external (cloud) AI software without your permission or prior knowledge.
+Please see the section below that covers my use of digital tools in more detail.

 If you have any concerns in this area, please do have a chat with me.